Archii0/Archii0/README.md

 ## Archii0
 Computer science student at University of Warwick.

-Previously at Microsoft.
+Previously at Jump Trading and Microsoft.

 ## Interests
-Main programming languages - C/C++, Rust, bash and python if it will save a hostage.
+Main programming languages - C/C++, Rust, bash and python.

 Interested in HPC, GPUs, hardware, embedded development and programming language design.